Professional Engineer Jobs in USA with Visa Sponsorship

 Do I need a PE license to get visa sponsorship as an engineer?

 No, a PE license is not required for visa sponsorship.
-The H-1B and E-3 visa petitions are based on your academic degree and the role's requirements, not licensure.
+The H-1B visa and E-3 visa petitions are based on your academic degree and the role's requirements, not licensure.
 That said, holding a PE license or Engineer-in-Training certification strengthens your profile and can support the specialty occupation argument.
 Some employers, particularly on public infrastructure projects, will require licensure as a condition of employment regardless of visa status.

 How does an Australian three-year engineering degree affect E-3 eligibility?